gulizseray/starter-academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-Güliz Seray Tuncay is a security researcher at Android Security and Privacy (ASAP) at Google.
-Her research interests include mobile security and mobile computing.
+I am a security researcher at Android Security and Privacy (ASAP) at Google.
+My research interests include mobile security and mobile computing.